Aigerimkrm/Mood-to-Movies/README.md

 This Streamlit app recommends movies and soothing color palettes based on how you're feeling.
 Just type a sentence describing your mood and the app will analyze your sentiment and identify your top two emotions.
 Then it shows:

-- Emotion-driven color palettes
+- Two emotion-driven color palettes

 - A personalized movie recommendation

-- A visual collage from related films
+- A visual collage from the movie scenes

 It’s a fun blend of sentiment analysis, color psychology, and movie discovery.